Christchurch Innovation Precinct

 Support for start-ups and early-stage firms

-An innovation hub for innovative start-ups will be established inside the Precinct.
-The hub will offer a low-rent option for start-ups and help provide an ideal mix of small and large firms within the Precinct.
+An innovation hub for innovative start-ups has been established inside the Precinct.
+GreenHouse offers a low-rent option for start-ups and ensures an ideal mix of small and large firms are located within the Precinct.